-- Drizzle a few tablespoons of cream/chocolate mixture into the yolks, whisking constantly to prevent egg from cooking.
+- Drizzle a few tablespoons of cream/chocolate mixture into the yolks, whisking constantly to prevent the egg from cooking.
 Add the rest of the cream to the yolks and whisk to combine.

-To serve, sprinkle with turbinado sugar and broil for 3-4 minutes until the sugar is caramelized or melt sugar with a kitchen torch.
+- To serve, sprinkle with turbinado sugar and broil for 3-4 minutes until the sugar is caramelized or melt sugar with a kitchen torch.

 Recipe adapted from Ghirardelli.